Main Navigation

 Mindy Van Kalsbeek holds an M.S.W. from Colorado State University School of Social Work and a BSW from Dordt College.
 Her Research areas of interest include: intellectual and developmental disabilities, mental health, and organizational and nonprofit management.

-Sofia Webb
+Sofia Gentry

 Instructor